 Education

-As highlighted in the Campus Climate survey, students feel education is a key part of keeping students safe.
+The Campus Climate survey highlighted that students feel education is a key part of keeping students safe.
 The Safer Streets funding led to the rollout of the Tackling Harassment: Promoting Cultural Change in Higher Education online training package.
+The training covers Bystander Intervention and Handling Disclosure topics.
+It’s available for all staff and students, but Key Representative Students would find this training particularly beneficial.

 Posted in Support and Opportunities